New York

 When You Can Vote

-Election Day: Polls are open from 6:00 AM to 9:00 PM on Election Day, or until the last person in line at 9:00 PM has voted.
+Election Day: Polls are open from 6:00 AM to 9:00 PM eastern standard time on Election Day, or until the last person in line by 9:00 PM has voted.

 Where You Can Vote

-How to Find Your Polling Place: New York City residents should visit the voters page of the New York City’s Board of Elections website, select “Vote,” and enter their residential address.
-Residents of other counties in New York should visit New York’s voter lookup page.
+• How to Find Your Polling Place for Election Day: Voters are required to go to their assigned polling place.
+New York City residents should visit NYC Board of Elections and enter their residential address.
+Residents of other counties in New York should visit County Board of Elections Website County Board Roster.

 Registering To Vote